Comparing Medical vs Surgical Abortion

 Advantages and Disadvantages (Medical vs Surgical Abortion)

 Medical abortion is simply another alternative to a suction aspiration procedure (surgical abortion).
 One procedure is not better than the other, they are just two different ways of experiencing an abortion.
 The perceived advantages and disadvantages with each option will vary depending on individual circumstances and perspectives.
-We have learned much about the Medical abortion experience from our clients who have chosen that option.
-Women have made their decision during discussions with our counseling staff and have shared what the process was like with our medical staff during their follow up.
+We have learned much about the Medical abortion experience from our patients who have chosen that option.
+Patients have made their decision during discussions with our counseling staff and have shared what the process was like with our medical staff during their follow up.

 The following table will outline a number of the perceived advantages and disadvantages that previous patients have shared with us.
 The chart below displays Medical vs Surgical Abortion.

 Please use it to gain insight into which process seems to fit you best.

 Please consider your feelings about your choice; what will work best with your work and home schedule; the level of support you feel you will need to carry out each option and whether you have that level of support available to you; the level of comfort you feel with your body in relation to inserting medication vaginally or having a surgical procedure; whether you’d feel most comfortable leaving the clinic having the procedure done and going home to recover versus having started the process at the clinic and going home to privately pass the pregnancy.

 Be assured YOU DO NOT HAVE TO FINALIZE YOUR DECISION UNTIL THE END OF THE COUNSELING SESSION.